Roundtop Picnic Area

 More details

 Roundtop Park has great facilities and a long history.
+You'll sometimes see it as "Round Top" (two words) and some locals refer to it as "Round Hill".
 Back in the day, some might have brought their loves here to look at stars.
 The small park has a couple of picnic shelthers, a playground, picnic tables, and grills.
 An area with tables provides a great scenic view of the Susquehanna River.
-A short hiking trail (1.2 miles round trip) leads from Roundtop down to the river area and Grippen Park, another Broome County Park.
+A short hiking trail (1.2 miles round trip) leads from Roundtop Picnic Area down to the river area and Grippen Park, another Broome County Park.
 The trail is short, but steep.
+The high point in the Picnic Area is about 1076 feet which is 273 feet higher than the shore of the Susquehanna down below.